 Conclusion

 The audit profession is undergoing profound transformation.
-Changes in technology, scope, and value will reshape the field by 2025.
+Changes in technology, scope, and value are reshaping the field through 2026 and beyond.

-The future of auditing /auditor will leverage technology to eliminate routine tasks, enabling focus on judgment and strategic value.
+The future of the accounting profession depends on leveraging technology to eliminate routine tasks, enabling focus on judgment and strategic value.

 Expanded assurance domains create unprecedented career opportunities.
 Tomorrow’s audit leaders will work across disciplines and industries.